 EKWB is the top brand when it comes to enthusiast water cooling components.
 There’s a good reason for that too.
 They happen to excel in terms of quality, and their products have a longer life overall.
 Their EK-XTOP Revo D5 Pump is no different.

-As the name itself implies, this pump used the popular D5 model.
+As the name itself implies, this pump uses the popular D5 model.
 The D5 pump is tried and true, and many professionals swear by it.
 If you’ve lurked in online water cooling communities, you know that D5 and DDC are two of the most popular pump styles.
 Suffice to say, this is a high-performance pump that comes with black sleeved cables.

 It has a maximum flow of 1500L/h, which happens to be more than enough for most enthusiast-grade rigs.
 The maximum pressure head is rated at 3.9m.
 It uses a 4-pin PWM cable for the signal.
 The fan connector has a length of 60 centimeters.
 If you want to hook up the RGB, you’ll need to find a 4-pin 12V RGB header on your motherboard.

 The lighting isn’t all that bright, but it does look good if your case already has a lot of RGB.
 Performance, as expected, is phenomenal.
 We’ve come to admire that EKWB always focuses on performance first.
 Hence, this pump is no different.
 It pumps a lot of water and is also very quiet.
-It might be a bit pricey, but this hands down, the best pump out there.
+It might be a bit pricey, but this is hands down, the best overall D5 pump out there.

-Having the pump and reservoir set up separately is a common theme among water cooling enthusiasts.
+Having the pump and custom reservoir set up separately is a common theme among water cooling enthusiasts.
 However, it creates a bit of hassle and requires some patience.
 Well, Corsair has a good solution for that.
 The Hydro X Series XD3 pump is the most versatile option on this list.
 It’s also one of the better-looking ones.
 If you need something flexible, this is the one.

 First off, we need to address the elephant in the room.
 Yes, this is a reservoir/pump combo, but hear us out.
 The reservoir part is actually so small, that it sits snugly on top of the pump.
 This is why we said that this pump is so versatile.
 It’s the perfect solution for ITX cases.
 Corsair just made water cooling in a small case much easier.